Muadh-Adekunle-Monsuru/Second-Semester/CPS 206/Operating System I.md

 User View: What the OS should do for the user
 				- These types are designed for ease of use
 				- Can be a single user or workstation
-System View: The OS view
+System View: The OS view, the operating system is involved in the hardware

 ---
 ### Components of OS